Post-Soviet states: Religion

 While the Soviet system placed severe restrictions on religious intellectual life, traditions continued to survive.
 After the dissolution of the Soviet Union, Islamic movements have emerged alongside ethnic and secular ones.
 Vitaly Naumkin gives the following assessment: "Throughout the time of change, Islam has served as a symbol of identity, a force for mobilization, and a pressure for democracy.
 This is one of the few social disasters that the church has survived, in which it was not the cause.
 But if successful politically, it faces economic challenges beyond its grasp."

-The Central Asian states (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan) plus Azerbaijan in the Southern Caucasus are Muslim, except for their dwindling Russian and other European minorities.
+The Central Asian states (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan) plus Azerbaijan in the Southern Caucasus are Muslim, except for their dwindling Russian and other European minorities.
 The Baltic countries are historically Western Christian (Protestant and Roman Catholic), which adds another layer of pro-Western orientation to those countries, although the majority of what has been the traditionally Protestant population there (in Estonia and northern Latvia) is now relatively irreligious.
-The dominant religion in the other former Soviet countries (Armenia, Belarus, Georgia, Moldova, Russia, and Ukraine) is Eastern Orthodox Christianity.
-In most countries, religiosity has increased since the Soviet collapse.
+The dominant religion in the other former Soviet countries (Belarus, Georgia, Moldova, Russia and Ukraine) is Eastern Orthodox Christianity, while Armenia is Apostolic Christian.

-LGBT rights
+LGBTQ rights

 LGBT people may encounter difficulties not shared by non-LGBT residents.
 In Transnistria homosexuality is illegal.
 In some other regions, such as Russia and Ukraine, homosexual actions are legal, but there is still discrimination and bias towards the gay community.
+In June 2023, Estonia became the first former Soviet state to legalize same-sex marriage and joint adoption for gay couples.